-Traveller wellbeing is one of the hottest topics in the industry right now.
+Wellbeing continued to be one of the most important topics in the industry right now.
 There is a growing need to understand how organisational goals of reducing travel costs and simplifying traveller experience can impact employee wellbeing and performance.

 As people’s experience on trains, places and in hotels - the overall ‘trip environment’ - is critical to traveller wellbeing, we have been co-creating our Smarter working approach with our suppliers across the travel sector to address the wellbeing agenda of customers.